The Guildhall, Chard: History

-The Guildhall was built in 1834-35 to replace the town's original 16th century guildhall and market house.
+The Guildhall was built between 1834 and 1835 to replace the town's original 16th century guildhall and market house.
 Owing to the inconvenient position of the original hall at Fore Street, the decision to erect a replacement was finalised in 1833.
-The foundation stone of the new hall was laid on 20 December 1834, and the building first opened on 21 September 1835.
-Designed by the local architect Richard Carver of Taunton in the Classical style, it originally incorporated a town hall, market house and butchery, and had cost over £3,000 to build.
-The guildhall clock was installed to celebrate the accession of Queen Victoria to the throne in 1837.
+The foundation stone of the new hall was laid on 20 December 1834.
+Designed by the local architect Richard Carver of Taunton in the Classical style, it originally incorporated a town hall, market house and butchery, and cost over £3,000 to build.
+The building, which also served as the local corn exchange, first opened on 21 September 1835.

+The guildhall clock was manufactured by A. Payne, and installed to celebrate the accession of Queen Victoria to the throne in 1837; it strikes the hours and chimes the quarters on two bells.
 The building has been Grade II* listed since 1950.

 Much of the building's interior was remodelled around 1970, with the entire building later undergoing renovation work between 1998 and 2003.
 The weather vane on top of the building, which is 7 feet high and weighs 32 stone was taken down for restoration by a local blacksmith in spring 2002.

 The guildhall was the meeting place of the municipal borough of Chard, formed in response to the Municipal Corporations Act 1835.
 It ceased to be the local seat of government when, following further local government re-organisation, the enlarged South Somerset Council was formed in 1974.
 The Guildhall has housed the offices of Chard Town Council since 2009, and is also regularly used by local community groups for a variety of activities.

 The mechanism for the guildhall clock, weighing 200 kilogram, was removed during the renovation of the building and returned, fully restored, in spring 2008.